Fay Report

 The Fay Report, officially titled Investigation of Intelligence Activities at Abu Ghraib, was a military investigation into the torture and abuse of prisoners at the Abu Ghraib prison in Iraq.
 It was sparked by leaked images of Iraqi prisoners, hooded and naked, being mistreated obtained by the United States and global media in April 2004.
 The Fay Report was one of five such investigations ordered by the military and was the third to be submitted, as it was completed and released on August 25, 2004.
 Prior to the report's release, seven reservist military police had already been charged for their roles in the abuse at the prison, and so the report examined the role of military intelligence, specifically the 205th Military Intelligence Brigade that was responsible for the interrogation of prisoners at Abu Ghraib.
 General Paul J. Kern was the appointing authority for the report and oversaw the investigation.
 The chief investigators were Major General George Fay, whom the report is named after, and Lieutenant General Anthony R. Jones.

 The Fay Report noted that "contracting-related issues contributed to the problems at Abu Ghraib prison".
 General Fay also wrote that "The general policy of not contracting for intelligence functions and services was designed in part to avoid many of the problems that eventually developed at Abu Ghraib...".
 The report identified lack of contractor oversight as a cause of both the insufficient training that contractors received and inadequate contract management.
-While over half the interrogators at the prison were employees of Caci International, up to 35% lacked any formal military interrogation training.
+While over half the interrogators at the prison were employees of defense contractor CACI International, up to 35% lacked any formal military interrogation training.
 Questions have also been raised about whether CACI's background checks on prospective employees were adequate.
 In addition to questions about contractors qualifications, the report also notes that military personnel were ill-prepared for the tasks of contract administration, monitoring and oversight.